mritogether/mritogether.github.io/24m/programbook.md

 <br>

 ### **Cutting-edge MRI toolbox exhibition: Live demos and interactive sessions (Americas)** (23:00-01:00 UTC)
 In this session, we will showcase innovative MRI data processing tools in a dynamic and interactive environment.
-Whether you've are interested in the developement of a novel algorithm, software package, or workflow, this session is your platform to learn more about it!
+Whether you've are interested in the development of a novel algorithm, software package, or workflow, this session is your platform to learn more about it!
 #### **Thomas Küstner**: MERLIN - Machine Enhanced Reconstruction Learning and Interpretation Networks
 Machine Learning (ML) methods have evolved tremendously during the last decade with a number of backends supporting the development.
 However, support for high-dimensional and complex-valued data processing is often limited.
 Therefore, we developed a Machine Enhanced Reconstruction Learning and Interpretation Networks (MERLIN) framework that seamlessly integrates with existing ML solutions (Tensorflow/Keras and Pytorch) and complements them by high-dimensional, complex-valued and MR-specific operators, layers, and data pipelines.
 #### **Abood Bdaiwi**: 129Xe Image Processing Pipeline (XIPline): An Open-Source, Graphical User Interface Application for the Analysis of Hyperpolarized 129Xe MRI